Integral points of bounded height on partial equivariant compactifications of vector groups: One-dimensional theory

 \subsection{Local theory: characters and quasi-characters}

 Let $F$ be a local field of characteristic zero, \ie, a completion of a number field with respect to a valuation.
-It is locally compact and we denote by $\mu$ a Haar measure on~$F$.
-This defines an absolute valuation on $F$, normalized by the equality $\mu(a \Omega)=\abs a\mu(\Omega)$.
+It is locally compact and we denote by $\mu$ a Haar measure on the additive group~$F$.
+We write $\abs\cdot_F$ for the corresponding modulus function on~$F$, defined by the equality $\mu(a \Omega)=\abs a\mu(\Omega)$, for any bounded open subset~$\Omega$ of~$F$.
+For $F\neq\C$, this is an absolute value on~$F$; if $F=\C$, it is the square of the usual absolute value.
+When there is no risk of confusion, we shall remove the index~$F$.
 We write $\Tr$ and $\Nm$ for the absolute trace and norm, these take values in the corresponding completion of $\Q$.
 For non-archimedean $F$, let $\mathfrak o_F$ be the ring of integers, $\mathfrak o_F^*$ its multiplicative group, $\mathfrak d_F$ the local different of~$F$, and $q$ the order of the residue field.
 For archimedean~$F$, we write $\mathfrak o_F^*$ for the subgroup of elements of absolute value one.
-From now on we fix a local Haar measure~$\mu$ on~$F$, normalizing so that
+From now on we fix a local Haar measure~$\mu$ on~$F$, normalized so that

 We will often write $\mathrm d x$ instead of $\mathrm d\mu(x)$.

 Let $\psi$ be the unimodular character of~$F$ with respect to~$\mathrm d x$.
 Concretely,

 (For non-archimedean fields, the exponential is defined by embedding naturally~$\Q_p/\Z_p$ into~$\Q/\Z$ and then applying $e^{2\pi\mathrm i\cdot}$.)
 The map